 The evidence shows that using FeverPAIN as a clinical score is as least as effective as the Centor score in reducing antibiotic use and is as effective as using near patient rapid streptococcal antigen test which is more expensive.

-*The link in the video is here
+*The link to the scorecard is here

 © BSAC & PHE TARGET